StephenRipley/hotelbookingsystem_frontend_react/README.md

 Then type npm install
 This will take a couple minutes to complete, but after you should be good to go.

+Jest
+To install jest testin framework run the following commands: npm install --save-dev jest yarn add --dev jest

+if doing shallow component testing you will also need Enzyme run the following command: npm i -D enzyme enzyme-adapter-react-16 yarn add --dev enzyme enzyme-adapter-react-16

+when running tests, enzyme requires an adapter.
+Make sure you have the following import and configurer import Adapter from 'enzyme-adapter-react-16';

+Enzyme.configure({ adapter: new Adapter() });

 ## Available Scripts

 In the project directory, you can run: